srijan-paul/srijan-paul.github.io/src/content/blog/phantom-types.md

 it's the consumers of `Lib` who're held guilty.

 Our design relies on human memory to perform data validation.
-Any application using such a library is doomed to break before the user has even begun working on the project.
+Any application depending on such rickety design is doomed to break before the user has even begun working on the project.

 The possible code paths that unsafe data can take are simply too many, and it's irresponsible for us to expect users to routinely call `isSecure` before every sensitive function call.

-A judicious library author should avoid transfering this burden of validation to users.
+A judicious library author should avoid transferring this burden of validation to users.

 An alternative design choice, therefore, is to call `isSecure` on the user's behalf: